 Colloids, which have microscopic particles dispersed through another substance, are another type of structure.
 Milk is an emulsified colloid of liquid butterfat dispersed in a water-based solution.
 The third microscopic image is of milk, and the red dots are drops of fat dispersed throughout the liquid whey (black).

 There are other structure types as well – solutions, emulsions and gels, which all behave differently to each other.

 The structure of a food affects the way we chew it, how it breaks down in our mouths and our perception of its texture and flavour.
 And because each structure also breaks down differently in our digestive system, the release and bioavailability of small molecules such as minerals, vitamins and polyphenols is also different.

 Because of all these factors, food structures are increasingly being recognised as important in technology innovation for the development of healthier foods.

 And as there is increasing awareness that structure has a significant effect on the bio-availability of nutrients, the focus of developing nutritional guidelines is shifting away from the traditional approach of simply assessing the nutrient composition of foods.

-CSIRO is hosting the Food Structures, Digestion and Health Conference on 21 – 24 October, which will discuss the role of structure in designing foods for nutrition and wellbeing.
+We are hosting the Food Structures, Digestion and Health Conference on 24 – 27 October, which will discuss the role of structure in designing foods for nutrition and wellbeing.